The History of Graphic Design course

 • Recognize prevalent historical design themes.

-• Help students to see and think in new ways
+• Help students to see and think in new ways and to realize that there's always a better way.

 • Organize information for better communication.